marianahaz/reddit-reactjs/README.md

 ## r/reactjs

-A webpage that uses Reddit's API to laod content from r/reactjs.
+A webpage that uses Reddit's API to load content from r/reactjs.

 Created for Winnin's Front-End Challenge.